Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Angelic Suzette Garcia
+Deputy Sheriff Angelic Suzette Garcia

-Bernalillo County Sheriff's Department, New Mexico
+Bernalillo County Sheriff's Office, New Mexico

-End of Watch: Sunday, March 4, 2001
+End of Watch Sunday, March 4, 2001

 Reflections for Deputy Sheriff Angelic Suzette Garcia